Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study

 \subsection{Objectives and reporting strategy}

-In order to achieve our goal of mapping the state of the art in the use of Semantic Web technologies in sensor-based personal health monitoring systems, the following are the objectives of this study: \begin{enumerate} \item To systematically select systems that represent the state of the art in the use of Semantic Web technologies in sensor-based personal health monitoring systems. \item To determine the extent to which the seven key challenges are addressed by the selected systems. \item To determine the role that Semantic Web technologies play in addressing these challenges. \item To highlight inadequacies in existing systems and provide recommendations for future research. \end{enumerate} Given the goal and objectives of this work, a mapping study was the most appropriate approach.
-Although systematic mapping studies are similar to systematic literature reviews in terms of the systematic process of searching for and selecting studies, literature reviews aim at synthesizing evidence while mapping studies structure a research area through classification and categorisation in order to discover research trends \cite{petersen_guidelines_2015}.
-The study was conducted and is reported using the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) \cite{moher_preferred_2009} framework.
+In order to achieve our goal of mapping the state of the art in the use of Semantic Web technologies in sensor-based personal health monitoring systems, the following are the objectives of this study: \begin{enumerate} \item To systematically select systems that represent the state of the art in the use of Semantic Web technologies in sensor-based personal health monitoring systems. \item To determine the extent to which the seven key challenges are addressed by the selected systems. \item To assess the role and limitations of Semantic Web technologies in addressing these challenges.

+\item To conduct a comprehensive quality assessment of selected systems based on data and devices used, system and component development, evaluation rigour, and accessibility of research outputs. \item{To propose a reference architecture that provides guidance for the design and development of new systems.}

+\item To highlight inadequacies in existing systems and provide recommendations for future research. \end{enumerate} The study was conducted and is reported using the Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) \cite{moher_preferred_2009} framework.
 To further ensure the quality of the study, we adhered to the following quality assessment criteria as described by Kitchenham et al. \cite{kitchenham_systematic_2010}: